x0protivol/MetiNFT/README.md

 ## How to run

-1. Update ganache accounts private key in hardhat.config.js Or you can register your network in hardhat.config.js **: If you are using your own network, you should update rpcEndpoint in pages\index.js line 19.
+1. Update ganache accounts private key in hardhat.config.js \n Or you can register your network in hardhat.config.js \n **: If you are using your own network, you should update rpcEndpoint in pages\index.js line 19.
    ```
    let rpcEndpoint = "http://127.0.0.1:7545";